WinRed

-WinRed is an American Republican Party (GOP) fundraising platform endorsed by the Republican National Committee.
+WinRed is an American fundraising platform for the Republican Party endorsed by the Republican National Committee (RNC).
 It was launched to compete with the Democratic Party's success in online grassroots fundraising with their platform ActBlue.

 Product details

-WinRed is a for-profit fundraising platform built for the GOP.
-GOP leadership began discussing the possibility of building a competitor to ActBlue within days of the 2018 midterm results.
+WinRed is a for-profit fundraising platform built for the American Republican Party.
+Republican leadership began discussing the possibility of building a competitor to ActBlue within days of the 2018 midterm results.
+Donald Trump, his son-in-law Jared Kushner, and Trump’s campaign manager at the time, Brad Parscale, were all personally involved in creating the platform.
 WinRed was called Patriot Pass in its initial announcements, with an expected release date of February 2019.
 The name was changed following Robert Kraft's complaints that the name resembled that of his football team, the New England Patriots.

-The GOP, the Trump re-election campaign, and other state-wide and local-level races across the United States used the platform as of late 2019, with nearly 800 campaigns using the platform by May 2020.
+The Republican party, the Trump re-election campaign, and other state-wide and local-level races across the United States used the platform as of late 2019, with nearly 800 campaigns using the platform by May 2020.
 WinRed discloses donor information to the Federal Election Commission.

-WinRed merged Revv, a GOP payment processing firm founded in December 2014 by Gerrit Lansing, and DataTrust, the party's voter data repository.
+WinRed merged Revv, a Republican payment processing firm founded in December 2014 by Gerrit Lansing, and DataTrust, the party's voter data repository.
 The platform allows one-click donations.

-In 2019, the RNC and the Trump administration applied heavy pressure to incentivize all Republican campaigns to use the platform.
+In 2019, the RNC and the Trump administration applied heavy pressure to motivate all Republican campaigns to use the platform.
 In April 2020, the platform expanded from its previous representation of only federal-level candidates and opened support to state- and local-level races.

+Federal Election Commission reporting

+WinRed says that it reports all contributions processed to federal campaigns to the Federal Election Commission, regardless of the amount.
+When a candidate for a federal election raises money through WinRed, WinRed serves as a conduit for election law purposes.
+When donations pass through a conduit such as WinRed or ActBlue donors names and contributions are itemized and reported and made publicly available on the Internet.

+By contrast, small donors of up to $200 are not automatically reported to the FEC if they contributed directly to a federal campaign committee.

+In 2024 the Institute for Free Speech sued the FEC over the discrepancy whereby small donors utilizing conduits WinRed or ActBlue are automatically made public but same-sized direct donations are not.